vdaas/vald/docs/user/get-started.md

 4. Cleanup

-    Remove the Vald pods by executing.
+    Remove the Vald pods by executing:

     ```bash
-    helm uninstall vald-agent-ngt
+    helm uninstall vald
     ````

 ## Deploy and Run standalone Vald Agent on kubernetes